CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 To enable FEC with Auto-negotiation:

 {{%notice note%}}
-FEC with auto-negotiation is supported on DACs only.
+You can use FEC with auto-negotiation on DACs only.
 {{%/notice%}}

 {{< tabs "TabID423 ">}}